JoinMarket-Org/joinmarket-clientserver/docs/INSTALL.md

 There, you need to install the client code (without Joinmarket's bitcoin):

     python setupall.py --client-only

-#### Upgrading

-After upgrading to a new version (or whenever the code has changed) you must re-run the applicable `python setupall.py` commands as described above.

 #### Development (or making other changes to the code)